by Gerri Marroquin

-Since joining The West Georgian, Kate has received a rough idea of how newspapers work and has a good idea of what her career as a journalist will consist of.
-Kate also holds an internship position with The Gwinnett Daily Post, which she credits The West Georgian for.
+Since joining The West Georgian, Croxton has received a rough idea of how newspapers work and has a good idea of what her career as a journalist will consist of.
+Croxton also holds an internship position with The Gwinnett Daily Post, which she credits The West Georgian for.

 “Some students find out that their ideal career isn’t so ideal, and I’m grateful that I’ve been lucky enough to experience my future career first hand and still love it and not feel nervous about it,” she said.

-Kate’s career at The West Georgian has been influenced by her convergence journalism concentration.
-She states that the classes she has taken have taught her how to interview, obtain research, write and edit articles, and use American Psychological Association (APA) style.
+Croxton’s career at The West Georgian has been influenced by her convergence journalism concentration.
+She states that the classes she has taken have taught her how to interview, obtain research, write and edit articles and use American Psychological Association (APA) style.

-After graduation in December, Kate plans on applying to a broad range of newspapers throughout the Southeast, ideally working for the Atlanta Journal-Constitution and staying home near her family.
+After graduation in December, Croxton plans on applying to a broad range of newspapers throughout the Southeast, ideally working for the Atlanta Journal-Constitution and staying home near her family.

 “My five year career plan is to have my own beat and my career path laid out while I also manage to travel and explore the world around me,” she said.
 “I have thought about doing travel blogs or writing internationally for papers so I can have the best of both worlds.”

 Chase Johnson: The WOLF Internet Radio